User Community Service Desk Downloads

 You can remove specific instance records from master records or attach them to another master record.

-To split an instance:
+To split an instance record:

 1. Select one or several instance records from the list.